konacurrents/SemanticMarkerAPI/README.md

 A Tier II Semantic Marker™️   invoves storing information at one of our Semantic Marker™️   cloud servers.
 This includes an indirect address that a valid user can modify.
 Later, the Tier III Semantic Marker™️   provides full user control.
-Both Tier II and Tier III require a user account since the Semantic Marker&trade; is stored in a database.
+Both Tier II and Tier III require a user account since the Semantic Marker&reg; is stored in a database.

 ## Creates a Tier II Semantic Marker™️   using the Semantic Marker Address (escaped)